-K92 Mining Inc. (formerly Otterburn Resources Corp.) (the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on March 22, 2010.
+K92 Mining Inc. (the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on March 22, 2010.
 The Company's shares are listed on Tier 1 of the TSX Venture Exchange ("TSX-V") under the symbol KNT.
-The Company is currently engaged in the exploration and development of mineral deposits in Papua New Guinea, specifically the Kainantu Project that includes the Irumafimpa mine and mill and the Kora deposit.
+The Company is currently engaged in the exploration, development and mining of mineral deposits in Papua New Guinea, specifically the Kainantu Project.

-The Company's head office and principal address is 488 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3B7.
+The Company's head office and principal address is 488 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7.
 The registered and records office is 550 Burrard Street, Vancouver, British Columbia, V6C 0A3.